DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Benchmarking

 \subsubsection{Image Modality}

 We conducted an evaluation on 500 samples from the CIFAR-10 test set using a supervised, fine-tuned ResNet-34 model, which achieved a test accuracy of 75.85\%.
-We compared Backtrace against several methods as illustrated in Appendix~\ref{sec:image-samples}, including Grad-CAM, vanilla gradient, smooth gradient, and integrated gradient.
+We compared DLBacktrace against several methods as illustrated in Fig.~\ref{fig: Multi-class Classification Interpretations-2}, including Grad-CAM, vanilla gradient, smooth gradient, and integrated gradient.
 The comparison utilized metrics such as Faithfulness Correlation, Max Sensitivity, and Pixel Flipping.

-The Evaluations conducted as shown in Table~\ref{tab:performance_metrics_image} reveals that Backtrace significantly outperforms traditional methods like Grad-CAM, Vanilla Gradient, Smooth Gradient, and Integrated Gradient across all key metrics.
-Backtrace achieves a superior Faithfulness Correlation score of (0.199), indicating a stronger alignment between its explanations and the model’s behavior.
+The Evaluations conducted as shown in Table~\ref{tab:performance_metrics_image} reveals that DLBacktrace significantly outperforms traditional methods like Grad-CAM, Vanilla Gradient, Smooth Gradient, and Integrated Gradient across all key metrics.
+DLBacktrace achieves a superior Faithfulness Correlation score of (0.199), indicating a stronger alignment between its explanations and the model’s behavior.
 Additionally, it demonstrates robust performance with much lower Max Sensitivity (0.617) and Pixel Flipping (0.199) scores, highlighting its stability against input perturbations and better robustness in preserving the model’s predictive integrity under pixel modifications.
-Overall, Backtrace establishes itself as a more reliable and robust explainability technique for image modality tasks.
+Overall, DLBacktrace establishes itself as a more reliable and robust explainability technique for image modality tasks.